yijing-sie/Dynamic-Storage-Allocator/README.md

 # Dynamic-Storage-Allocator

 Intro to Computer Systems assignment.
-This assignment was built and (supposed to) run in Linux:
+This assignment was built and (supposed to) run in Linux :

 The goal is to build a Dynamic-Storage-Allocator that achieves high **space utilization** and **throughput** performance